cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 elements are more likely to occur than others.
 This is true even when H outputs a uniformly random string (which is generally assumed).
-For example, if H=SHA256 and F is a field of characteristic p = 2^255 - 19, then the result of reducing H(x) (a 256-bit integer) modulo p is slightly more likely to be a value in \[0, 38\] than a value in \[39, 2^255 - 19).
+For example, if H=SHA256 and F is a field of characteristic p = 2^255 - 19, then the result of reducing H(m) (a 256-bit integer) modulo p is slightly more likely to be a value in \[0, 38\] than a value in \[39, 2^255 - 19).
 In this example the bias is negligible, but in general the bias can be significant.